Octan-Labs/New-AMM/README.md

 New AMM protocol aims to eliminate Impermanent Loss by bringing beautiful properties of Limit Order Book (LOB) into liquidity curves, i.e. re-design the conventional AMM models applying on Uniswap, Balancer, and other spot-DEXes.
 Our solution is based on three major tactics:
 - Inventory control in traFi and Uniswap model.
 - Price reversals similar to tradFi which is not available in Uniswap.
 - Manage V-shape LOB density which is not available in Uniswap.
+Then, new AMM protocol offers almost-zero impermanent loss, even gain for LPs.
 This repo is in development.
 Please stay tuned for our updates.